grafana/grafana/README.md

 Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
 Create, explore, and share dashboards with your team and foster a data driven culture:

 - **Visualize:** Fast and flexible client side graphs with a multitude of options.
-Panel plugins for many different way to visualize metrics and logs.
+Panel plugins offer many different ways to visualize metrics and logs.
 - **Dynamic Dashboards:** Create dynamic & reusable dashboards with template variables that appear as dropdowns at the top of the dashboard.
 - **Explore Metrics:** Explore your data through ad-hoc queries and dynamic drilldown.
 Split view and compare different time ranges, queries and data sources side by side.
 - **Explore Logs:** Experience the magic of switching from metrics to logs with preserved label filters.
 Quickly search through all your logs or streaming them live.